Rafalini/enigma/readme.md

 # Recrutation task

-There is merge request to main branch, to make it easier to comment and contend changes.
+There is pull request to main branch, to make it easier to comment and contend changes.

 ## Assumptions for task 1:
 * only symbolic functionalities implemented (like formula for photosynthesis)